railwayapp/docs/src/docs/develop/cli.md

 ### Contributing

-Our CLI is Open Source.
+Our CLI is open source.
 Contribute to the development of the Railway CLI by opening an issue or Pull Request on our [GitHub Repo](https://github.com/railwayapp/cli).

 [You can see our documentation of the CLI API here.](/reference/cli-api)

 ## CLI v3 Changes

-The Railway CLI is recently underwent a rewrite to improve the user experience and make it easier to maintain.
+The Railway CLI recently underwent a rewrite to improve the user experience and make it easier to maintain.
 The biggest change is that the new v3 CLI will use the new [Public API](/reference/public-api/) rather than undocumented routes.

-The new CLI is written in Rust and is currently in available via all release channels.
+The new CLI is written in Rust and is currently available via all release channels.

 ### What's New?

 - The new CLI is written in Rust and is much faster than the previous version
-- The new CLI has additional flags such as `--json` to output data in JSON format for scripting
 - The new CLI has interactive search for services + projects to link to
 - The new CLI now displays information about your data in cleaner, more readable tables
+- The new CLI has additional flags such as `--json` to output data in JSON format for scripting
 - New commands:

   - `railway service` helper command to link to a project's service
   - `railway add` now allows you to provision multiple database types at once
-  - `railway generate` now will generate a service domain for you without the need to connect to
+  - `railway domain` now will generate a service domain
   - `railway logs` now opens a direct websocket connection to the logs API and will stream logs in real time

 - Added the `--json` flag to output data in JSON format for scripting
 - CLI commands now allow you to explicitly specify the project and environment you want to use via flags.
-For example, `railway up --projectId <project-id> --environmentId <environment-id>`

 ### Deprecations